 Prison officers are classified into seven ranks: correctional superintendent supervisors, correctional superintendents, vice-correctional superintendents, captains, assistant captains, senior prison officers and junior prison officers.
 Prison staff complain that more staff are required in order to face new types of prisoners such as drug addicts and the elderly, which both require specific, additional attention.

-Guard to inmate ratio
+Guard to prisoner ratio

-Number of social and education workers
+Number of socio-educational workers (FTE)

 Social and education worker to inmate ratio